enbnt/enbnt.github.io/content/posts/tracing-and-testing.md

 The point of this example isn't the logic, it's that we have a way to conditionally append an annotation to our distributed trace.
 It's pretty common to have branching or conditional logic and only want/need to annotate in those scenarios.
-This is accomplished via our `trace.recordBinary` calls in the Controller.
+This is accomplished via our `trace.recordBinary` calls in the `Controller`.

 ```scala
 class ExampleController extends Controller {